Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 Might be a great start, before you start pitching in with your ‘saving the world’ solution.

-There is no quicker way to identify yourself to the buyer as a fool than to go down this route, but then I guess if that’s the case any sales call best practice has totally passed you by.
+There is no quicker way to identify yourself to the buyer as a fool than to go down this talking route, before yo’ve done the asking and listening bit!

 Closely tied to this is; Listen and Get Curious, which we’ll deal with later